 As explained above, committees are asked to submit reports two times during the year (one for the Committee Leadership Meeting and an Annual Report).
 Be aware of these deadlines.
-Reports to the IPO Board must be submitted three weeks before a board meeting (see Section IV).
-Comments and letters generally should be submitted to the staff liaison one to two weeks before the due date for submission. (see Section V).
+Reports to the IPO Board usually must be submitted two-three weeks before a board meeting (see Section IV).
+Comments and letters usually should be submitted to the staff liaison one to two weeks before the due date for submission (see Section V).
+Staff liaisons may permit different deadlines when appropriate, for example because of an issue's time sensitivity.